 They just didn’t know if they could responsibly COMMIT to her in that specific season in time.

 A military family stationed on the East coast and awaiting orders anywhere in the world, they were a family in transition, unsure if they could physically begin the international adoption process because of where they might soon be stationed … but one nevertheless gripped by the joy that was Joy.

-Although we had mutual military friends, we didn’t know each other, and we’d never been stationed together.
+Although we had mutual friends, we didn’t know each other, and we’d never lived in the same place.
 But this sweet military family messaged me anyway to learn more about the winter host child who had captured our hearts and theirs in under 5.2.